 Notably, Business Insider named him as a DEI Trailblazer in 2021.
 He’s also been recognized as a 2020 Person of Vision by Preserve Vision Florida, a 2019 Man of Honor in Cincinnati, Savoy Magazine’s Top 100 Most Influential Blacks in Corporate America in 2018, and he was named to the Tampa Bay Business Hall of Fame in 2016.

-Brian holds a bachelor’s degree in accounting and an MBA from the University of South Florida.
-He is also a graduate of the Stonier Graduate Banking School at the University of Pennsylvania.
+Brian holds a bachelor’s degree in accounting, an MBA from the University of South Florida and is also a graduate of the Stonier Graduate Banking School at the University of Pennsylvania.

-Brian currently lives in Ohio with his wife Paulette and 3 children.
+He lives in New York with his wife Paulette and three children.